George H.W. Bush’s funeral and memorial services plan

-An arrival ceremony involving both the House and Senate will be held at 4:45 p.m.
-ET on Monday at the US Capitol, where Bush will lie in state in the rotunda until Wednesday morning.
-The public can pay their respects to the 41st president from 7:30 p.m.
-ET Monday to 8:45 a.m.
-ET Wednesday.
+An arrival ceremony involving both the House and Senate will be held at 2:45 p.m.
+MT on Monday at the US Capitol, where Bush will lie in state in the rotunda until Wednesday morning.
+The public can pay their respects to the 41st president from 5:30 p.m.
+MT Monday to 6:45 a.m.
+MT Wednesday.

-On Wednesday, family and friends will gather at the National Cathedral in Washington, DC, for an 11 a.m.
-ET memorial service.
+On Wednesday, family and friends will gather at the National Cathedral in Washington, DC, for a 9 a.m.
+MT memorial service.

 President Donald Trump designated Wednesday as a national day of mourning, the White House said.

-The former president will also lie in repose at St. Martin’s Episcopal Church in Houston, where Bush lived, from 7:45 p.m.
-ET Wednesday until 7 a.m.
-ET Thursday.
-A second memorial service for Bush will be held at St. Martin’s Episcopal Church at 11 a.m.
-ET Thursday.
+The former president will also lie in repose at St. Martin’s Episcopal Church in Houston, where Bush lived, from 5:45 p.m.
+MT Wednesday until 5 a.m.
+MT Thursday.
+A second memorial service for Bush will be held at St. Martin’s Episcopal Church at 9 a.m.
+MT Thursday.

 Bush will then be taken by a motorcade procession to the George H.W.
 Bush Presidential Library in College Station, Texas, where he will be laid to rest..
 The remains will be transported by funeral car (train) to College Station.

-The arrival ceremony at Texas A&M University will be at 4:45 p.m.
-ET and will be followed by another ceremony and the interment at 5:15 p.m.
-ET at the George Bush Presidential Library & Museum.
+The arrival ceremony at Texas A&M University will be at 2:45 p.m.
+MT and will be followed by another ceremony and the interment at 3:15 p.m.
+MT at the George Bush Presidential Library & Museum.

 Both Bush’s wife Barbara, the former first lady who died in April, and their daughter Robin, who died of leukemia as a child, are laid to rest on the library’s grounds.